IntersectionalityFeminism 101 The Personal Is Political: The Journey Of A Slogan

 Does this then mean that all personal actions or decisions that a woman makes, is a part of a greater political ideology or movement?
 And if so, where does one draw the line?
 Second wave feminists were often attacked for making choices like wearing makeup and waxing body hair as submitting to patriarchal oppressive measures.

-any relationship that has a power dynamic is a political relationship, even if it is within the realm of the ‘domestic’.
+Any relationship that has a power dynamic is a political relationship, even if it is within the realm of the ‘domestic’.

 What once started out as a slogan for recognition of politics in day-to-day reality soon turned into a prescriptive dictum.
 Thus it came to be understood that the personal choices that a woman makes have to be aligned with the politics that she espouses.